Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S2 Develop An NFTs Collection/Lesson1.md

 - With our second NFT, the art is going to be stored _on-chain_ and dynamic, changing based on a criteria we set, setting our mood from happy to sad or vice versa!
 ![alt text](<Images/image copy.png>)

+- And, perhaps most excitingly, by the end of this section you'll have you're very own NFTs imported into your own wallet/metamask.
+You can also view them on service like OpenSea which will allow you to sell, trade, view and collect all sorts of NFTs!
 -